Mechanistic Interpretability of Antibody Language Models Using SAEs: Introduction

 The ability to bind any target antigen with high specificity and affinity makes antibodies ideal candidates for drug discovery.
 As a result, antibody drugs hold a major and growing share of the total pharmaceutical market \cite{crescioli_antibodies_2025}.
 Antibody drug development pipelines need to identify candidates which bind specifically and with high affinity to the target antigen, while also being ‘developable’ \cite{jarasch_developability_2015}.
 ‘Developability’ refers to properties required for a successful drug such as immunogenicity, solubility, specificity, stability, manufacturability, and storability \cite{raybould_therapeutic_2022}.

-Antibody language models have been used to optimise multiple steps of antibody-drug development pipelines from library generation \cite{turnbull_p-iggen_2024-1} to humanisation during lead optimisation \cite{chinery_humatch_2024}. p-IgGen is a GPT-like decoder-only model trained on antibody-sequence data, consisting of ~17M parameters \cite{turnbull_p-iggen_2024-1}.
+Machine learning models have been used to optimise multiple steps of antibody-drug development pipelines from library generation \cite{turnbull_p-iggen_2024-1, shuai_iglm_2023, nijkamp_progen2_2023} and light chain generation \cite{capel_lichen_2026} to humanisation during lead optimisation \cite{chinery_humatch_2024, prihoda_biophi_2022, marks_humanization_2021}.
+In this work we will primarily use p-IgGen, a GPT-like decoder-only antibody language model trained on antibody-sequence data, consisting of ~17M parameters \cite{turnbull_p-iggen_2024-1}.
 The authors released a paired model, as well as a finetuned version capable of generating diverse antibody libraries with developable properties.

 The lack of interpretability of machine learning models contributes to a lack of trust in model predictions, difficulty determining whether biologically relevant features are being used to make predictions and difficulty detecting overfitting.
-Collectively, these pose a barrier when employing language models for drug discovery \cite{chen_artificial_2023}.
-SAEs offer a promising approach to identify human-interpretable concepts learned by models and steer their generation \cite{chen_evaluating_2025,templeton_scaling_2024}.
-Prior works have used SAEs to understand the inner mechanisms of PLMs \cite{adams_mechanistic_2025,parsan_towards_2025-1,simon_interplm_2024}, and steer model output.
+Collectively, these pose a barrier when employing language models for drug discovery \cite{vamathevan_applications_2019}.
+SAEs offer a promising approach to identify human-interpretable concepts learned by models and steer their generation \cite{templeton_scaling_2024}.
+Prior works have used SAEs to understand the inner mechanisms of protein language models (PLMs) \cite{adams_mechanistic_2025,parsan_towards_2025-1,simon_interplm_2024}, and steer model output.
 However, to date, SAEs have not been used to interrogate autoregressive protein or antibody-specific language models.

+In this work we aim to advance the interpretability of antibody language models, using SAEs to identify biologically relevant features of interest learned by p-IgGen, and predictably steer its generation.
+We identify antibody-specific features, such as the complementarity-determining region (CDR) identity and germline gene identity, and use them to steer p-IgGen generation for specific germline gene identities.
+While p-IgGen is our primary mechanistic case study, we additionally evaluate whether the interpretability–steerability patterns we observe are specific to a single architecture.
+To this end, we replicate key analyses on two additional antibody language models—IgLM \cite{shuai_iglm_2023} and ProGen2-OAS \cite{nijkamp_progen2_2023}—using the same SAE-based pipeline.
+These experiments are not intended as exhaustive model comparisons, but as evidence that the qualitative conclusions we draw from p-IgGen generalize across scale and architecture.